When we meet again

 MLA Citation (style guide)

 Harmel, Kristin.
 When We Meet Again.
 First Gallery Books trade paperback edition.
-New York, NY, Gallery Books, 2016.
+Gallery Books, 2016.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.